pvcraven/arcade_book/source/chapters/05_print_statement/print_statement.rst

 .. image:: function_math.svg
    :width: 20%

-In the example below, we also have a function, parenthesis, and a parameter:
+With a ``sin`` function, we put in an angle as our parameter.
+With the ``print`` function, we put the text we want to print as a parameter:

 .. image:: function_python.svg
    :width: 30%

-With a sine function, we put in an angle as our parameter.
-With the ``print`` function, we put the text we want to print as a parameter.
 Text *must* be enclosed in quotes, we'll explain why later in the :ref:`expressions` chapter.

 Entering Our Program
 --------------------

+Now that we've seen what the ``print`` function looks like, let's use it to enter our first program.

 The `Hello World`_ program is a simple program that just prints "Hello World" to the screen.
 It is often the first program any programmer